 For linear regression, each node may process part of the function or contribute to developing the proper function.
 The artificial intelligence program would then change the weights of the nodes to change the function and the slope of the line that was created.
 As a result, the linear regression line could shift depending on the intake of new information.

-Linear Regression Types
+Linear Regression Supervised Learning

 There are many different ways to use a machine learning algorithm to process linear regression.
 One of these ways is through supervised learning.
 Supervised learning involves some sort of artificial intelligence architecture to process an algorithm based on an example set.
 In the case of a linear regression algorithm, the example set would be an initially established regression line.
 The algorithm would attempt to redraw that exact line within a small margin of error.
 If the artificial intelligence system fails at first, it can make thousands of attempts and slowly change weights or its formula in order to redraw the initial line.
 Then, the line can be updated by the operator as time goes on and the system processes more data.